 An emphasis will be placed on bedside teaching in the emergency room, inpatient wards, and operating room as well as in the outpatient clinics.
 The majority of teaching will occur on daily multidisciplinary teaching ward rounds and being present and participating in bedside procedures and major operative procedures.
 Other teaching methods will include scheduled weekly didactic conferences covering a broad spectrum of surgical topics, monthly journal club conferences, weekly morbidity and mortality conferences and surgical grand rounds as well as monthly core competency conferences.
 Students will also have the opportunity to participate in simulation and animal laboratory exercises when these opportunities are offered.
 A dedicated 2 hour Medical Student conference will be held on Monday afternoons for all students regardless of rotation or location.
 These lectures will be given by the attending staff and will parallel the required textbook, Essentials of General Surgery by Peter F. Lawerence (4th Edition).
+In addition, a bi-monthly Clerkship Directors conference will be offered on Friday afternoons.
+This conference will be mandatory for those students on the Orlando Health campus and optional for those students working on other campuses.
+This will be an informal conference covering such topics such as documentation and note writing, interpretation of radiographs, etc. The dates, times and locations of these conferences will be announced monthly.

 Students will meet regularly with the site specific clerkship director who will oversee log entries to assure that the student is being exposed to a broad experience in general surgery with respect to patients seen as well as operative and bedside procedure involvement.
+Students will be expected to complete WISE-MD modules for those encounters not fulfilled and provide documentation of completion prior to being assigned a grade for the rotation.
 In house call is an important aspect of surgical education and will be a mandatory requirement.
-Students will be expected to take call no more than eight times during the 6-week general surgical rotation and will be expected to work every third (2 in total during the 6 week core rotation) weekends.
+Students will be expected to take call no more than eleven times during the 2, 8-week general surgical core rotations and will be expected to work three weekends during that 8 week period.
 In house call may or may not be required depending on what Selective the student chooses to participate in.
 Students will be expected to be familiar with and follow the current duty hour guidelines set forth by the Accreditation Council for Graduate Medical Education (ACGME).
+Students will be given a card weekly to document times when they arrived and left the hospital on a daily basis.
+This will need to be turned in to the Clerkship Coordinator weekly at Monday conference.
+Failure to do so will result in points being lost on the final grade.
 The students individual call schedule will be set up with the site director at the beginning of the student's rotation.